jingleyang/security_ctf/pwnable.kr/01_level.md

 The parameters for the function scanf() should be address, not the value.
 However, if you insist pass a value to the scanf(), it will be considered as a address.

 If we can control the content of the variable passcode1 and passcode2, we will get the flag.
 The first idea is manipulate the content of the string name[100].
 The content of the stack will not be cleaned when the current function is returned.
 The content in the stack will be reused by the next calling function, which is login() in this case.
 However, we can only manipulate the initial value of the passcode1, since the variable layout of the stack.
 The good news is the initial value of the variable passcode1 will be used as a address for the function scanf().
 Based on this vulnerability, we can overwrite an 4 byte memory, where the flag is marked as writeable.
-GOT PLT exploitation technique will be very helpfull in this situation.
+GOT PLT exploitation technique will be very helpful in this situation.
 We can overwrite the PLT record of the function exit() to the value 0x80485d7, which is the address of the login ok logic.

 The content of ex.py is: